 The Miette Hot Springs are the closest hot springs to the Town of Jasper, which means they can be quite a popular spot!
 If you’ve never been to a hot spring before though I think they are worth the visit: it’s so fun soaking in the hot springs taking in the fresh mountain air and great views.

-12. Catch a movie at the Chaba Theatre
+12. Catch a Movie at the Chaba Theatre

 The Chaba Theatre is a super cute movie theatre right in the Town of Jasper.
-They play newly released movies and is a great way to spend an evening in Jasper!
+They play newly released movies and it’s a great way to spend an evening in Jasper!
 Check out the show times and what movies are playing, and you can even stop in at the theatre beforehand to purchase your ticket in advance.

 13. Ride the Jasper SkyTram